suryareddy0907/Online-Judge-Platform/README.md

 ## 🆕 Changelog

 ### Recent Updates
+- **Private Contests & Access Control**:
+  - Admins can now create **private** contests and assign specific users who are allowed to view and participate in them.
+Public contests remain open to all.
+- **Enhanced Contest Management**:
+  - A visibility toggle (`isPublic`) has been added to the admin panel, allowing contests to be drafted in private and published when ready.
+- **Live Contest Clocks & Filtering**:
+  - The home page now displays live countdown clocks for active and upcoming contests.
+  - The contests page can be filtered by status (Active, Upcoming, Ended).
+- **Leaderboard & Activity Feed**:
+  - A new leaderboard page ranks users based on their performance.
+  - The home page includes a real-time activity feed showing the latest submissions across the platform.
 - **Monaco Editor Integration:**
   - The code editor now uses Monaco Editor for a modern, feature-rich coding experience.
 - **Custom Input for Code Execution:**